What is Corporate Strategy?

-Corporate strategy is arguably the most essential and broad ranging strategy level within organizational strategy.
-The corporate strategy level concerns itself with the entirety of the organization on a more or less abstract level, where decisions are made with regard to the overall growth and direction of a company.
-For context, other strategy levels include business strategy and functional strategy - more on those later!
+Corporate strategy is the strategy level that concerns itself with the entirety of the organization, where decisions are made with regard to the overall growth and direction of a company.
+Corporate strategies are arguably the most essential and broad-ranging strategy level within an organizational strategy.

 - Objective Setting